 In the evening we enjoyed a wine tasting presentation by vintner Mohseen V Moosa of PaardenKloof Estate – “Valley of the Horses” in Dutch.
-His wine farm is on the northern slopes of the Babilonstoring Mountain Range, an historical area where Voortrekkers herded their horses in the 1600s.
+His wine farm is on the northern slopes of the Babilonstoring Mountain Range, an historical area where Voortrekkers herded horses in the 1600s.

 Day 1 – Botrivier and Elgin Basin

 After a satisfying day, we checked into our farmstay at South Hill Vineyards.
-A short rest was followed by a wine tasting presentation by Kevin King, a fantastic dinner, and an overview of the next day.
+A short rest was followed with a wine tasting presentation by Kevin King, a fantastic dinner, and an overview of the next day.

 Day 2 – Kleinmond and Paardeberg